Advance-Technologies-Foundation/clio/README.md

 # Introduction
-Creation Command Line Interface clio is the utility for integration bpm'online platform with development and CI/CD tools.
+Command Line Interface clio is the utility for integration Creatio platform with development and CI/CD tools.

 With aid of clio you can:
 - Maintanance Creatio packages